zarf-dev/proposals/0048-schema-update-process/README.md

 Instead of introducing a new schema, we could over time remove and introduce fields on the existing package schema.
 This was rejected as we believe a new schema will provide a more intuitive experience for developers and maintainers.
 For instance, attempting to implement the proposed Helm changes would result in a large, confusing schema.
 Likewise, it would be difficult to change defaults, such as moving from required to optional, since we wouldn't have a new API version to signal that there is a breaking change.
 Additionally, removing deprecated fields such as `dataInjections` would require a major version change.
 Keeping the API version and CLI version decoupled allows flexibility to make the changes we need.

+### Latest version as the internal working type

+An earlier version of this proposal made the latest API version (`v1beta1`) the internal working type that flows through `packager`, and changed every public function to accept the latest version.
+Deprecated fields removed in newer versions were carried on the newer type as private shim fields with getters and setters, rather than on the [internal type](#type-api-changes).
+This was rejected for two reasons:

+- Conversion was lossless from an older version to the latest but not the reverse, since the latest version needed to carry every field to not break backwards compatibility when running packager functions.
+That asymmetry is confusing, and carrying every deprecated field on `v1beta1` is cumbersome to maintain.
+- Changing every public function to the latest version is a costly breaking change for SDK consumers and hard to land piecemeal, since it amounts to a signature flip across the entire SDK.

 ### Public Facing Internal Type

 Rather than updating functions to accept a newer version of the schema, Zarf could have a publicly facing internal type that has every field from every version and use that throughout the SDK.
 The upside of this approach is that we would avoid breaking changes throughout the lifetime of the SDK.
 The downside is that it would make it easy for anyone using the SDK to set deprecated fields.
 It would also make it confusing and unclear which fields attach to which versions.